-Synopsis: Looking for solutions to the problems of crime, political gridlock and a crippled economy, Americans succumb to the candidate’s message of family values and economic stability.
+Synopsis: Near future.
+Looking for solutions to the problems of crime, political gridlock and a crippled economy, Americans succumb to the candidate’s message of family values and economic stability.
 They don’t see it coming: the agenda that will deliver on the promises, a form of government they’ve never known.
 Fascism.

 The Next President is a political thriller about a charismatic candidate who secretly embraces fascist doctrine.
 It is also a love story, with complications.
 Catherine Cortez, the protagonist, a top news anchor at a major network, is in a relationship with a U.S. senator.
 He’s asked her to marry him.
 She resists because she sees marriage to him as a career-killer – which is part of her motivation to get out from behind the news desk and go after one last big story.